Neha-NG/TicTacToe/README.md

 -This game can be played as many times as you want.
-- This game is very often enjoyed across all age groups in free time.         |
+-This game is very often enjoyed across all age groups in free time.         |